ArtReach's

 JOURNAL

-shoes.
-In order to save their fathers, the students have to
+Beautys shoes.
+In order to save their fathers, the

-live with a terrifying beast.
-What would it feel like?
-Would the
+students have to live with a terrifying beast.
+What would it feel

-HERO!: Ask students to write about a time in their lives
+ARE A HERO!: Ask students to write about a time

-OUTSIDE IN: Have students imagine that they could only show
+THE OUTSIDE IN: Have students imagine that they could

-people their worst qualities.
-No one would ever know the good
+only show people their worst qualities.
+No one would ever know

-qualities they had deep down inside.
-What would that look
+the good qualities they had deep down inside.
+What would that

-like?
+look like?
 What would it feel like?
-Have students draw what
+Have students draw

 and the Beast.
 Explain that a fractured fairy tale is made to be